klimatt12/Gaming/README.md

 # Overview
 - Code Tab: contains all the code for all the utilities available.
 - Wiki Tab: contains various how-tos and overviews.
 - Projects: A simple work tracking board, used for the author to keep track of WIP and completed items.
+- Actions: view details about github actions executions.
+Code for these can be found in the .guthub folder

 # Architecture